 Telogen effluvium is a disorder that corrects for itself.
 The problem of the chronic is that it lasts much longer than regular.
 Although the hair cycle should normalize and hair usually grows back, you should control the cause of stress, if that is your case.

 It's true there is no proven effective treatment for the condition.
 Despite that, there are palliative remedies.
-That means you can treat the causes.
+That means you can treat the symptoms, but not the causes.

 For example, if your doctor finds out that you are missing some vitamins and minerals, such as protein or iron, you can balance your diet to meet those needs.